Symi sailing holidays

 Mind the reefs extending from Cape Skouloudas, and also note that the first bay around this cape is Vathy Gialó and the second bay is Faneromenis

-• Roughly 1 NM South of Marathounta is Vathy Gialo bay: a tranquil alternative; no beach; tiny anchorage over sand / weed; no tripper boats and “off the beaten track”; vulnerable to NE – S winds.
-Lat Long
+• Roughly 1 NM south of Marathounta is Vathy Gialo bay: a tranquil alternative Lat Long; no beach; tiny anchorage over sand / weed; no tripper boats and “off the beaten track”; vulnerable to NE – S winds.

 Gialo (γιαλός) “seashore” and Vathy (βαθιές) “deep”.

-• A further 0.25 nautical miles to the South, around Cape Faneromeni, is the triangular Faneromenis bay; no beach, beautiful rocks with some greens; use a trip line when anchoring close to the apex Lat Long, but there is a sandy seabed some distance away; not much room to swing at anchor → less exposed than Vathy Gialo; impracticable in windy conditions, yet at least an alluring lunch stop; there is a dinghy disembarkation option (for the sporadic tripper boat) at the bottom of the winding cement steps that lead over the sadle to Panormitis bay.
+• A further 0.25 nautical miles to the south, around Cape Faneromeni, is the triangular Faneroménis bay; no beach, beautiful rocks with some greens; use a trip line when anchoring close to the apex Lat Long, but there is a sandy seabed some distance away; not much room to swing at anchor; less exposed than Vathy Gialo; impracticable in windy conditions, yet at least an alluring lunch stop; there is a dinghy disembarkation option (for the sporadic tripper boat) at the bottom of the winding cement steps that lead over the sadle to Panormitis bay.

 Compare Panagia Phaneromene – Holy Mary revealed herself…